Tag Archives: distress

 This poor man cried, and the LORD heard him and saved him out of all his troubles.
 Psalm 34:6.

-15045729_10207832063581448_925697627_nI stay in ICU as long as I can before they send me home.
-Three days later, they transfer Mark to a private room with a common germ on the skin called MRSA (a type of Staph).
+15045729_10207832063581448_925697627_nI stay in the ICU as long as I can before they send me home.
+Three days later, they transferred Mark to a private room with a common germ on the skin called MRSA (a type of Staph).
 I remain with hubby in his room for the duration of his stay.
 He is in a lot of pain and discomfort.
 The morphine pump doesn’t seem to be enough.
-Every day, several times a day, two or three blood samples from different veins are taken for blood culture.
-Only problem is that Mark’s veins are small rolling veins, which eventually cause his arm to become tender and swell up.
+Every day, several times a day, two or three blood samples are taken from different veins for blood culture.
+The only problem is that Mark’s veins are small, rolling veins, which eventually cause his arm to become tender and swollen.

-We’re so blessed having our dear pastors from church come by, as well as a few other visitors, dressed in gloves and gown to pray over Mark.
+We’re so blessed to have our dear pastors from church come by, as well as a few other visitors, dressed in gloves and gowns, to pray over Mark.
 On the fourth day, the doctor removes my husband’s chest tube, but he is not out of the woods yet . . .

-Day Five: Mark experiences excruciating pain in his leg, so much so that his blood pressure elevates with 103-degree fever.
-Still unable to sit up, they wheel him out on his bed for additional x-rays of his hip, femur and leg.
+Day Five: Mark experiences excruciating pain in his leg, so much so that his blood pressure elevates to a 103-degree fever.
+Still unable to sit up, they wheel him out on his bed for additional X-rays of his hip, femur, and leg.
 When they return, he is knocked out.
 In the wee hours of the morning, he’s awakened drenched in sweat, tugging and pulling off his gown, tangled with the wires he’s connected to.
 I buzz for the nurse and try holding him down until help comes.
-They cool his body and when they use a wet cloth on his brow and neck, he says it feels good.
+They cool his body, and when they use a wet cloth on his brow and neck, he says it feels good.

-The nurse comes in and rushes back out and calls for a Code Blue.
-Within minutes, a rapid response team of ten to fifteen people arrives at Mark’s bedside bringing along some emergency equipment; even the chaplain walks in.
+The nurse comes in, rushes back out, and calls for a Code Blue.
+Within minutes, a rapid response team of ten to fifteen people arrives at Mark’s bedside, bringing along some emergency equipment; even the chaplain walks in.
 While the team is surrounding Mark, the chaplain is trying to speak with me.
 He asks if I am the wife.
 He says he can see how much love I have for my husband.
 But I don’t want to chat with him.
 I want to talk with Mark.
 The doctor comes and asks me what has happened.
 “You tell me,” I answered.

-I quickly phone my son, telling him of Mark’s condition and to pray.
+I quickly phoned my son, telling him of Mark’s condition and to pray.
 I remain near Mark’s bedside and caress his face while talking to him.
 And I look to Jesus, the Author and Finisher of my faith.
-I don’t know how many minutes pass before the doctor and the entire team, work on getting Mark to respond.
+I don’t know how many minutes pass before the doctor and the entire team work on getting Mark to respond.
 Thank God, my husband finally comes to!

-More test.
+More tests.
 They find that Mark has a bout of pneumonia, as well as an unknown infection in his blood.
-He is off of morphine and Norco is given for pain.
-Now they have him on a broad spectrum of antibiotics for infections.
-Three days later, the infection he has is called Acinetobacter, commonly isolated from the hospital environment and hospitalized patients.
-In other words, this type of bacteria is frequently associated with healthcare associated infections.
+He is off morphine, and Norco is given for pain.
+Now they have him on a broad spectrum of antibiotics to treat his infections.
+Three days later, the infection he has is caused by Acinetobacter, a bacterium commonly isolated from hospital environments and patients in hospitals.
+In other words, this type of bacteria is frequently associated with healthcare-associated infections.

-Day Nine: Mark is able to sit up in a chair for a short period of time.
+Day Nine: Mark can sit up in a chair for a short period.
 That evening, he is using a walker as we walk around the corridor.
-The hospital staff is amaze and delighted.
-It is obvious that they adore my hubby.
+The hospital staff is amazed and delighted.
+It is obvious they adore my hubby.

 Day Ten: Homeward bound!

-I am happy to report that hubby is resting and quite content being back home.
-I appreciate every one that extended their love, prayers, and encouragement on our behalf.
-I may feel a bit worn out, but then again, I am one grateful woman.
+I am happy to report that hubby is resting and quite content to be back home.
+I appreciate everyone who extended their love, prayers, and encouragement on our behalf.
+I may feel a bit worn out, but I am, after all, a grateful woman.
 We have much to be thankful for.

 I once read, “It is hard to wrap your heart around trouble when it pierces your soul.”
 So when trouble comes knocking at your door, don’t walk it alone.
 Give it to God and reach out to others for encouragement and support.